hith-hj/laravel-codeable/README.md

 **3**: Finally, use the package:

 * By adding the trait directly to your models.
-* By using the Codeable class to create/delete codes.
+* By using the Codeable class.
 * By using the Coder Facade.

 ### Usage of HasCodes Trait: